Alex-Angelico/Reading-Notes/class-7-readings.md

 With that in mind, it is equally important for a software developer to have concrete goals for scripts they are writing before they start.
 This will help make their design clearer and less likely to cause errors due to ambiguity.

-## Chapter 2 part 3 of JavaScript/jQuery
+## Chapter 2 Part 3 of JavaScript/jQuery

 Expressions and operators are a basic mechanism of all programming languages, not just JS.